ncsa/Nightingale_real/docs/source/user_guide/software.rst

    module avail R

-Load the *lastest* version of R available on Nightingale:
+Load the *latest* version of R available on Nightingale:

 .. code-block::